Port Alexander, Alaska: Government

 On February 16, 1909, Theodore Roosevelt added most of Baranof Island, including Port Alexander, to the Tongass National Forest by presidential proclamation.
 The U.S. Forest Service administered the land through a series of special use permits.
 The first special use permit issued for Port Alexander was to M. B. Dahl's Northland Trading and Packing Company for its shore station in 1916.
-As the community boomed in the late 1920's, President Calvin Coolidge issued Executive Order 4842 on March 22, 1928 to exclude from Tongass National Forest two tracts across the cove from each other, one of 63.47 acres, and the other of 23.13 acres, for the townsite of Port Alexander.
+As the community boomed in the late 1920s, President Calvin Coolidge issued Executive Order 4842 on March 22, 1928, to exclude from Tongass National Forest two tracts across the cove from each other, one of 63.47 acres, and the other of 23.13 acres, for the townsite of Port Alexander.
 This allowed residents to obtain title to their land rather than renting under a special use permit from the Forest Service.
 Lots in the new townsite were awarded to current residents, with the remainder sold at auction in 1938.

 Port Alexander's citizens voted to incorporate as a city on May 5, 1938.
 The town became a part of the Greater Sitka Borough in 1963, following the state legislature's passage of the Mandatory Borough Act.
 The original municipality was dissolved when it unified with Sitka's city and borough governments in 1971, which formed the present-day entity known as the City and Borough of Sitka.
 However, residents desired to govern themselves and successfully sought to detach themselves from the new municipality.
 Port Alexander reincorporated as a second class city in 1974.
 The current city of Port Alexander occupies all land on Baranof Island and its surrounding islets which lies south of 56.27°N and east of 134.6666°W, a total of 3.8 sqmi.
 Additionally, it administers 11.3 sqmi of water, resulting in a total area of 15.1 sqmi.

 In 1929 the territorial government established a public school at Port Alexander.
 This was closed in 1930 for lack of enrollment, and reopened in 1931.
 A one-room school building with teachers quarters was built at Port Alexander in 1934.
 Twenty students enrolled in 1938.
 The current Port Alexander School is operated by Southeast Island School District.